NCAR/HPC-Docs/docs/pbs/index.md

 *always append the server name to your queue*.

 ### Interactive Jobs
-Interactive jobs are jobs which give you an interactive session on a compute node.
-Interactive jobs are useful for debugging and testing code, as well as for running short jobs that require user interaction.
+Interactive jobs provide an interactive session on a compute node, useful for debugging, testing code, and running short tasks that require user interaction.

 Users can start an interactive job on `casper` or `Derecho` using the `qsub -I` command.
-The `-I` flag is used to request an interactive.
+The `-I` flag is used to request an interactive session.
 The following example shows how to start an interactive job with specified resources on `casper`:

 ```bash
 qsub -I -l select=1:ncpus=1:mem=20GB -q casper@casper-pbs -l walltime=06:00:00 -A <project_code>